 This shoe is a great option for hot and dry hiking over moderate terrain, especially when you are looking for a bit more durability and peace of mind while traversing rocks or boulders.

 Just want to stick around town?
 These shoes also serve as great urban hikers as well, pairing nicely with casual clothing--always a plus!

 The Altalight is a great generalist hiking shoe for those who want some versatility from their hiking footwear and who don’t necessarily have a specific list of requirements for performance.

 Who should NOT buy it

-are looking for a waterproof hiking shoe (the Merrell Altalight is available in waterproof version)
+- are looking for a waterproof hiking shoe (the Hoka Anacapa Low GTX has superb waterproofing).

 Size down with the Altalight